theouterlimitz/AI-Genre-Tagger/README.md

 * **Implement Robust Tag-Writing:** Add a feature to write the predicted genres and moods directly back to the audio files' metadata.
 * **Upgrade to Multi-Label Tagging:** Transition from a single-genre classifier to a multi-label model that can assign multiple tags (e.g., `['Pop', 'Electronic']`) to hybrid tracks.
-* **Improve Model Accuracy:** Experiment with different model architectures and techniques for handling imbalanced data to improve prediction accuracy.
+* **Improve Model Accuracy:** Experiment with different neural network architectures (e.g., CNNs) and hyperparameter tuning to improve prediction accuracy.